 - ‘Settling in allowance’ on arrival

-- Hold a relevant honours degree of sufficient standard to be admitted to your chosen Master’s course (further conditions apply to the MBA programme), and
+- Hold a relevant honors degree of sufficient standard to be admitted to your chosen Master’s course (further conditions apply to the MBA programme), and

-- Not hold a Master’s degree, nor have previously studied at a university outside southern Africa, and
+- Not hold a Master’s degree, nor have previously studied at a university outside southern Africa.

 - Show evidence of active involvement in and commitment to voluntary work for the benefit of causes such as rural or urban community development; young people or educational projects; charitable organizations; health or AIDS awareness projects; student welfare or guidance.
 If you have a paid job that involves working in such areas, you should show evidence of leadership and commitment beyond the requirements of the job.